OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

  <img src="wifiworks.jpg" width="250" height="250">
 </p>

--

-<h1 style="font-size: 24px;">Step #3 -- Use the petitcat2.py Module to Interface Your AI/AGI Code with the Robotic Car" </h1>
+# Step #3 -- Use the petitcat2.py Module to Interface Your AI/AGI Code with the Robotic Car"

 Ok.... you have completed Step #2 above.